Coronavirus Covid 19: Zero new cases today - Ashley Bloomfield

 There are no additional deaths to report.
 The total number of cases is 1487.

-"Clearly these are encouraging figures today but it is just one moment in time," Bloomfield said.
+"Clearly these are encouraging figures today but it is just one moment in time,"

 Numbers of cases have been falling steadily since the early days of New Zealand's lockdown.
-For the past fortnight daily case numbers have been in the single digits.
+For more than a fortnight daily case numbers have been in the single digits.

 Three new cases were announced on Friday, six on Saturday and two on Sunday.